Watch past performances of Crash Bash, from 2016 to now.

 The 2023 performance ‘Open Roads’ was toured to schools in greater Christchurch over February and March 2023.

-The Court Theatre produced and toured this performance to more than 8,000 secondary school students in years 11 to 13.
+The Court Theatre produced and toured this performance to more than 8,000 secondary school students in years 11 to 13 on behalf of Christchurch City Council and Police.

-The theme for 'Open Roads’ focused on being aware and observant of the different surroundings and driving behaviours on the open road.
-This includes signage, motorway driving and overtaking.
+The theme of 'Open Roads’ focused on being aware and observant of the different surroundings and driving behaviours on the open road, including signage, motorway driving and overtaking.

 2021